3cqs-coder/SymBot/docs/README.md

 - **Survives restarts.** Enabled tasks are re-armed automatically when SymBot boots, so you set them once.
 You can enable, disable or delete any task from the list at any time.
 - **Prompts are capped** at 2000 characters, and a *Once* schedule can be set at most 60 days into the future.

-**One place for scheduled tasks.** Every timed job runs through the same scheduling system: AI analysis tasks, the error-watchdog, drawdown-sentinel and resource-sentinel recipes (which run without AI), and the system backup.
+**One place for scheduled tasks.** Every timed job runs through the same scheduling system: AI analysis tasks, the error-watchdog, drawdown-sentinel, resource-sentinel and performance-report recipes (which run without AI), and the system backup.
 Each task is either a one-time run at a chosen moment or a recurring job on a cron expression, and every kind of task shares the same run history, notifications, and reliability behavior described below.

 **Notifications.** Every scheduled task can tell you when it runs, and all tasks share the same delivery.
 A notification target is a channel, who to send to, and when to fire — a target can reach one destination or many (several Telegram chats or several email recipients at once), and you choose the conditions: on success, on failure, always, or when a run is missed (a one-time task whose scheduled moment passed while the instance was down and whose catch-up policy is set to skip).
 The four channels each deliver a little differently: